Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/Initial_Conditions/Soil_moisture_states.rst

 	:Requirement:
 		Required
 	:Description:
-		For maximum values, see the used soil code in SUEWS_Soil.txt
+		Initial water stored in soil beneath `DecTr` surface [mm]
 	:Configuration:
-		to fill
+		For maximum values, see the used soil code in `SUEWS_Soil.txt`

 .. option:: SoilstoreGrassState